sanikapalande/SoftwareMethodology-RUCafe/README.md

 # SoftwareMethodology-RUCafe
-An ordering management system - frontend to backend - for an RUCafe that sells donuts &amp; coffee.
+An ordering management system (front-end to back-end) for an RUCafe that sells donuts &amp; coffee.
 Developed with [Jared Chiou](https://github.com/jared-chiou).